Blick Studio Artists’ Colored Pencils

 On the back side of the barrel will be a barcode and barcode numbers.
 This is necessary since Blick does sell their pencils in singles.

 The only aspect really missing is a different colored base.
-We are used to seeing higher-end colored pencils have a white, gray, or other color base.
+We are used to seeing higher-end colored pencils have a white, gray, or other color bases.
 This is particularly popular with brands that have multiple types of pencils (watercolor, pastel, etc.) as they will color their base in a slightly different color to make identification quick and easy.
 This is by no means a dealbreaker but it was worth mentioning.

 Cost – 4.5/5